entries at £1 each

 An IBAS panel of experts will apply their specialist knowledge to the facts and adjudicate by reference to our own terms and conditions.

 Alzheimer's Society will keep your data secure.
 We never sell your personal data and will not share it with other companies unless it is necessary to provide you with information or a service that you have requested from us.
 We may use your information to contact you in the future about Alzheimer's Society's activities, including fundraising.
-If you would prefer not to receive communications from us, please let us know by contacting us at Alzheimer's Society, New Year 2019 Super Draw, Bumpers Way, Bumpers Farm, Chippenham SN14 6NG or call us on 0330 002 0055.
+If you would prefer not to receive communications from us, please let us know by contacting us at Alzheimer's Society, The Big Win Super Draw Spring 2019, Bumpers Way, Bumpers Farm, Chippenham SN14 6NG or call us on 0330 002 0055.

 It's no problem if you'd rather fill in your form later.
 Simply pop your email address in here and send yourself a quick reminder (this is the only email we'll send you without your consent.)